Crossroads MVP

 — Obscured Targets

 If a target is obscured by an object, terrain, or by smoke or mist, Attackers gain Disadvantage (usually d1) on their Attack Rolls.
-Similarly, a Defender that is obscured or behind cover might gain Advantage (usually a1) on Attack Avoidance Rolls.
+Alternatively, a Defender that is obscured, behind, or even just near cover might gain Advantage (usually a1) on Attack Avoidance Rolls.

 This will usually be set by the GM, and might only affect certain Attack Rolls or Attack Avoidance Rolls.